Faveod/ruby-tree-sitter/docs/SIGSEGV.md

 Could it be that the visitor and its member `parser`, `tree`, etc. were `GC`ed already when the time came to output the exception message?

-Of course the answer is yes.
+The answer is yes, of course.
 I don't do click-baits …

 ## Reproducing the Bug